 - Colorado-Need - awarded to Colorado residents students only with demonstrated financial need based on the FAFSA.

 - Colorado No-Need - awarded to Colorado residents only without regard to financial need.

 Filing the FAFSA by the deadline is not a guarantee of being awarded work study funds.
 Work study funds are limited and are offered on a first-come, first-served basis.
-Students that receive an award must have a contract on file in Human Resources by October 1st.
-Awards will be cancelled and re-awarded to students on the waitlist after October 1st.
-Students interested in being placed on a waitlist should contact email@example.com.
+Students that receive an award must have a contract on file in Human Resources by September 30th.
+Awards will be canceled and re-awarded to students on the waitlist after October 1st.
+The deadline for spring only awards is March 1st.
+Awards will be canceled after that date.

 Students may earn up to the total amount of their work study award.
 However, total earnings depend on the hours worked, which may not total the work study award amount.

 Students interested in being placed on the work study waitlist should contact email@example.com.
 Emails must be from the students Mines account and include their name and CWID.